| review by Catherine Tempest |

 Picker S., Henry J., McNamara V., Donohue A., Untitled, 2020, mixed media on paper, 297 x 420mm, courtesy of the artists

-Picker S., Henry J., McNamara V., Donohue A., Untitled, 2020, mixed media, 6 x each (h) 123 x
+Picker S., Henry J., McNamara V., Donohue A., Untitled, 2020, mixed media, 6 x each (h) 123 x (w) 84 x (d) 84mm approx., courtesy of the artists

 In the works by Ileana Clarke, Therese Wilkins, Carol Archer, Penny Wilson and Joh Waller, the subject of woodlands is rendered as shady foregrounds against light open backgrounds, which the viewer could imagine as quiet refuges from which they, in the woodland, can see all, but anyone in the field outside cannot see them.
 One work departs from the elements in the other four works to present an intriguing lone tree with a view of the tree’s subterranean root structure. (see below)